Multiverse (Marvel Comics): Concept

 The Multiverse is the collection of alternate universes that share a universal hierarchy.
 A large variety of these universes were originated from another due to a major decision on the part of a character.
 Some can seem to be taking place in the past or future due to differences in how time passes in each universe.
 Often, new universes are born due to time traveling; another name for these new universes is an "alternate timeline".

 Earth-616 is the established main universe where the majority of Marvel books take place.

 The Marvel multiverse is protected from imbalance by the Living Tribunal, a vastly powerful humanoid cosmic entity, who is one for the entire multiverse.
 It may act to prevent one universe from amassing more power than any of the others or from upsetting the cosmic balance in some way.
 It is only overseen by the One-Above-All, an omnipotent entity said to have created the entire Marvel Multiverse.

-According to the origin mythology, at the beginning there was only one universe, The First Firmament, but due to actions of Celestials existing there, it diverged.
+Originally, there was only one universe, the First Firmament.
+Due to the actions of Celestials existing there, it diverged.
 Then, the Multiverse went through several incarnations and eventually the Big Bang caused the existence of the Seventh Cosmos, where most well-known heroes originated.
 The seventh iteration of the Multiverse was destroyed as a consequence of the phenomena known as incursions and was eventually reborn as the eighth thanks to Reed Richards.
-According to him the ultimate fate of the Multiverse is to perish in all-encompassing heat death.
+According to him, the ultimate fate of the multiverse is to perish in all-encompassing heat death.